 One of the possibilities being studied is if the alcohol consumed could have been imported with antifreeze (Ethylene glycol, a substance that even in small quantities can kill a medium-sized dog).

 The Ministry of Tourism of Dominican Republic recently said that it would start conducting quarterly rather than semi-annual food and beverage inspections at hotels.
 One of the hotels where the incidents happened told Rolling Stone that it would remove liquor dispensers from guests’ rooms and contract a third-party testing lab.

 How to recognize fake alcohol

 Tainted alcohol is not so rare to find being sold in the market.
-In India 154 people died this year with laced alcohol and in Costa Rica at least 19 homeless people died after consuming liquors laced with antifreeze.
+In India 154 people died in 2019 with laced alcohol and in Costa Rica at least 19 homeless people died after consuming liquors laced with antifreeze.

 Counterfeit alcohol is produced by adding dangerous substances, like methanol.
 It’s then known as methyl alcohol, that can cause blindness, liver damage, and death if consumed, like happened in India.